sebrown0/TB_Backup/ReadMe.txt

-Change report template so updates are saved.
+Finished report run template.
+Update the way entities are written to the DB.
+Now has return message.